Young workers rights - can teenagers claim workers compensation in Australia?

 In Queensland: For the workers’ compensation insurer to accept a statutory workers’ compensation claim they will need a medical certificate completed by your doctor.
 Ensure you have this completed when you attend upon them for treatment.

-By law your employer should provide you with a workers compensation claim form when you report your incident to them.
+By law, your employer should provide you with a workers' compensation claim form when you report your incident to them.
 If they don’t or won’t provide you with the form you can obtain one from your doctor or your state or territory workers compensation authority.
-See links below for online forms you can print and fill out.

-If you claim doesn’t go as planned or is rejected by the insurer it is important that you seek legal advice sooner rather than later to discuss your options.
-There are very strict time frames in relation to these matters so it is vital to seek legal advice at an early stage.
+If your claim doesn’t go as planned or is rejected by the insurer it is important that you seek legal advice sooner rather than later to discuss your options.
+There are very strict time frames in relation to these matters so it is vital to seek legal advice early.